A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Simulations and Results

 \subsection{Flow over a square}

+In this case, we will present a more textbook unsteady CFD numerical experiment to demonstrate that the consistency issue is not unique to cardiovascular applications.
+We will demonstrate that the present formulation solves the inconsistency issue for this case but also demonstrate where the limitation of our formulation currently lies.
+We will also use this case to discuss the domain size dependency of (or lack thereof) the present formulation for external flows.

-In this case, we consider a two-dimensional unsteady flow over a square object that is subjected to a steady boundary condition.
+We consider a two-dimensional unsteady flow over a square object with a steady inflow boundary condition.
 The geometry and mesh used for this case are shown in Figure~\ref{fig:meshsq}.
 The square has a side length of 1 m in a 12 m by 29.2 m fluid domain.
 The square obstacle is centered vertically and placed at a distance of 5 m from the inlet on the left side of the domain.
 Uniform horizontal flow with a velocity magnitude of 51.3 m/s is prescribed at the inlet and the outlet is a zero Neumann boundary.
-The top and bottom of the domain are both no-penetration boundaries ($u_y$ = 0 m/s) with zero traction in the vertical direction. (!!!!)
-The fluid has a density of $1.18 \times 10^{-3}$ kg/m\textsuperscript{3} and a dynamic viscosity of $1.82 \times 10^{-4}$ Pa-s.
+The top and bottom of the domain are both no-penetration boundaries ($u_y$ = 0) with zero traction in the horizontal direction ($h_x = 0$).
+The fluid has a density of $1.18 \times 10^{-3}$ kg/m\textsuperscript{3} and a dynamic viscosity of $1.82 \times 10^{-4}$ kg/m-s.
 The Reynolds number of this case is 332, which results in vertex shedding downstream of the obstacle.

 The mesh generated for this case contains $28,502$ triangular elements.
-Three different time-step sizes are considered, $10^{-3}$, $4 \times 10^{-4}$, and $10^{-4}$ seconds.
-The GMRES tolerance is set to $5 \times 10^{-2}$ for this case.
-Nonlinear Newton-Ralphson iterations tolerance is set to $10^{-3.75}$.
-The simulations are continued for 5 seconds to ensure solution convergence.
+Three different time step sizes are considered, $\Delta{t} = 10^{-3}$, $4 \times 10^{-4}$, and $10^{-4}$ seconds.
+At each time step, the time integration residual is dropped by more than three orders of magnitude through Newton-Raphson iterations.
+The simulations are continued for 5 seconds to ensure statistically stationary conditions are established.
 We used 16 cores to perform these calculations.